Guidelines for Publishing in ManageMagazine:

 Please note that all submissions must in format (not content) be original and exclusive to ManageMagazine.
 Submissions that have been published elsewhere in a very similar format will not be considered.

-Knowing that most online readers do not read long articles to the end, we recommend that articles be 1,000-2,500 words (2-5 pages).
+Knowing that most online readers do not read long articles to the end, we recommend that articles be 1,500-2,500 words (3-5 pages).
 If you can make a lasting impression on one page, then please send that one great page to us.
-We will, however, accept a few longer articles for a ‘Long Read’ section.
+We will, moreover, accept a few longer articles for a ‘Long Read’ section.
 If you find 2-5 pages insufficient for presenting your findings or expertise, you may choose to submit an article series by dividing your article into two or more related article postings.

 Please provide a title and subtitles.
-We will work with you to refine these titles to achieve optimal search engine results on Google and other search engines as well as social media platforms.
+We will work with you to refine these titles to achieve optimal search engine results (SEO) with Google and other search engines as well as social media platforms.
 This will ensure that your contribution reaches the broadest possible audience.

 Infographics are extremely popular and thereto easily and often shared on social media.
 Infographics may stand alone or be included as part of an article or slide share etc. The idea is: A picture tells a thousand words.